 Today, designer dogs and hybrid dogs are incredibly popular thanks to their virality on social platforms.
 Yet, many mixed-breed dogs coined as designer dogs respond to many needs pet parents have (e.g. hypoallergenic, smaller size, better nose, etc).

 While there has been a lot of designer dog bashing over the last few years, we also need to understand that there is a market for such hybrid dog breeds.

 A designer dog is a mixed breed dog or a cross of two purebred dogs.
 Designer dogs are generally bred together in order to achieve a specific look.

 Therefore, by knowing exactly what two dogs are genetically made up of, breeders can determine what type of specimen they can create.
-A designer dog is the result of these planned matings between the two individual purebreds.
+A designer dog results from these planned matings between the two individual purebreds.
 That said, these dogs have a purebred documented ancestry.